Connect with us

 Updated on

-Players in the global construction industry are increasingly using drones to undertake remote site surveys prior to deployment of machinery on site – reducing the need for workers to make needless site visits.
+Players in the global construction industry are increasingly using drones to undertake remote site surveys before the deployment of machinery on-site – reducing the need for workers to make needless site visits.

 Thanks to their ability to take detailed images that cannot be captured using traditional site surveying equipment, drones enable planners to accurately identify potential issues while allowing for better deployment of machinery once construction begins.

-Primarily used for bid process preparation, site planning, progress tracking, and construction site risk mitigation, drones have been found to be very instrumental in enhancing site safety and data collection, as well as promoting cost savings.
+Primarily used for bid process preparation, site planning, progress tracking, and construction site risk mitigation, drones are very instrumental in enhancing site safety and data collection, as well as promoting cost savings.

 “Drones have become the go-to tool for construction firms to track, map, survey, inspect, and manage worksites more efficiently and safely,” says Dan Burton, founder of DroneBase, a drone pilot network that supports construction enterprises.